Navigating the Dashboard

 Support - Via Intercom

-• Top: SSID’s/Ethernet networks configured
+• Network Tabs: SSID’s/Ethernet networks configured for this sensor

 WIFI, NETWORK, INTERNAL and EXTERNAL